ian-bird/scheme-type-inf/readme.md

 9. quote

-The type checker uses an inference algorithm to deduce the types of variables from how they're being used, and can generate errors if they're being used incorrectly.
+The type checker uses an inference algorithm to deduce the types of variables from how they're being used and can generate errors if they're being used incorrectly.
 It also works to generate type signatures for lambdas, with the future expectation that it can be used to expand the list of functions that the type checker can analyze